RIGHT OF REPLY: O’Sullivan claims Carte Blanche, not he, misled on Codeine ring. - BizNews.com

 I said it before, and I’m saying it again: “Shame on you, Carte Blanche!”

-Shame on Carte Blanche for giving a platform to the criminals that worked with and against Hannes Strydom, and stole millions from him, so they could try and convince the country of their innocence.
+Shame on Carte Blanche for giving a platform to the criminals who worked with and against Hannes Strydom and stole millions from him so they could try and convince the country of their innocence.

-My firm was appointed to investigate fraud and theft against Strydom during the period up to July 2022, NOT the alleged unlawful sales of codeine-based cough mixture.
+My firm was appointed to investigate fraud and theft against Strydom from July 2022, NOT the alleged unlawful sales of codeine-based cough mixture.
 We discovered who was involved in the fraud and theft whilst Carte Blanche gave them a platform to create red herrings for their crimes.

 Were Carte Blanche gullible and allowed themselves to grant a public platform to criminals?
 Yes, they were 100% gullible and fell for it, hook, line and sinker, in their quest for sensational viewership during the rugby World Cup.
 It’s not my function to judge the living or the dead.
 However, if Hannes Strydom was breaking the law, and it now seems he may have been, he will be held accountable.